 The Nurturing Center’s Child Care Provider Services is here to help interested people in becoming registered or licensed early care educators and help them achieve the highest level of quality care for the children they care for.
-Contact Sherrie or Cindy at 756-1414 for more information about the process and benefits of becoming an in-home child care provider.
+Contact Cindy at 756-1414 or for more information about the process and benefits of becoming an in-home child care provider.
 They are available to answer questions and guide you through the first steps of becoming a new provider.

 To get information on becoming a Child Care Provider visit the Quality Assurance Division website for State forms and Regulations.

 We have resources for child care providers to borrow.
 We also have a collection of themed activity boxes available for providers to borrow to enhance specific units they may be doing with children.
-Click here to see available boxes.
+Click here to see available resources.

 Montana Early Childhood Project (ECP)